LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

          annotation_colors = annotation_colors,
          border_color = NA)
 ```

-Users can get the following figure.
+Users can get the following figure that shows predictive effect of different features in cancer classification.

 <center>
     <img